sanazy/Persian-Car-Licence-Plate-Detection-and-Recognition/README.md

 After training a model to classify each character/number, it is time to segment each one and feed it to the model to recognize which character it is.
 In this section, several image processing techniques have been used for segmentation of characters in detected plate.

+In the following the general steps which are taken for character segmentation and recognition are listed:

 1) Detect the location of plate
 2) Change the detected plate to gray image
 3) Find the longest line in the image